mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 be surprising since the real-world overhead of `cast` methods can be actually quite low, and these languages introduce their own overhead.

 One thing to remember is don't go typcasting crazy.
-Use it where it makes sense, when processing external data and inputs of public methods.
+Use when processing external data and inputs of public methods.
 Private methods often don't benefit from typecasting since the the callers and data types will already be known.